hafta/codesign-tree/README.md

-Small utility to runs the macOS codesign(1) command on a directory tree using different options on any subdirectories and files as specified in a JSON configuration file.
+Small utility to run the macOS codesign(1) command on a directory tree using different options on any subdirectories and files as specified in a JSON configuration file.